 August is usually rainy and warm in central and southern Mexico, whereas northern Mexico tends to be hot and dry.
 It's still hurricane season, and most hurricanes take place between August and October, so keep an eye on weather reports before and during your trip.
 School holidays continue through this month, so tourist attractions may be crowded with Mexican families on vacation, but there are fewer international tourists, so good deals abound.
 Here are some of the important events which take place in Mexico in August.

-Mariachi music fills the streets of Guadalajara at the end of August and during the first week of September.
-This is Guadalajara's most important cultural event of the year, and it captures the essence of the city.
+Mariachi music fills the streets of Guadalajara during the last week of the month and continues for the first week of September.
+This is Guadalajara's most important cultural event of the year, and it captures the cultural essence of the city.
 Mariachi musicians come from around the world to listen, audition and compete.
 There are parades and performances take place on the street, and in various venues throughout the city.

-This fair is held in the small town of Huamantla, Tlaxcala, in central Mexico.
-It's dedicated to the Virgin Mary, and miles of the city's streets are decorated with beautiful tapestries made of colorful flower petals and colored sawdust.
+This fair is held in the small town of Huamantla, in the tiny state of Tlaxcala, in central Mexico.
+The celebration is dedicated to the Virgin Mary, and the first Saturday of the fair is called La Noche que Nadie Duerme (The Night No One Sleeps).
+On this night, miles of the city's streets are decorated with beautiful tapestries made of colorful flower petals and colored sawdust.
 A running of the bulls follows, along with traditional folk dances and a fair.

 In this popular annual celebration held during the last few days of August, a series of historical representations of battles between Moors and Christians take place on the Lomas de Bracho in Zacatecas state.
 The event also commemorates St. John the Baptist, whose Saints' day is celebrated on August 29th.